 Long-term renters, in particular, want to live somewhere that they are proud of and that feels like home.
 That’s right – just a little landscaping could yield impressive returns.

-Suggested Listening: How To Find A Great Tenant and Keep Them Long-Term
+Suggested Listening: How To Find A Great Resident and Keep Them Long-Term

 “Improving the curb appeal of your multifamily property makes a lasting impact on potential buyers and renters.
 A positive first impression typically translates to increased property value and higher rentals.
 Techniques like putting on a coat of paint and installing stylish fences provide the most bang for your buck,” says Joshua Blackburn of Evolving Home.